-Packet Read Schedule (PRS)

-Select one of these read schedules:

-Gapped: Gapped PRS reads packets at an equally spaced sequence throughout the active field or frame interval and accounts for vertical blanking (gaps).

-Narrow (Linear): Narrow (linear) PRS reads the packets at an equally spaced sequence throughout a video frame.
+- Packet Read Schedule (PRS): Select this option to choose one of these read sched- - Gapped: Gapped PRS reads packets at an equally spaced sequence throughout the active field or frame interval and accounts for vertical blanking (gaps). - Narrow (Linear): Narrow (linear) PRS reads the packets at an equally spaced sequence throughout a video frame.